jhackshaw/tspvis/src/content/heurisitc-construction/arbitraryInsertion.md

   // from the starting point
   const path = [points.shift()];

+  //
-  // first go to the nearest point points.sort((a, b) => (
+  // INITIALIZATION - go to the nearest point
+  //
+  points.sort((a, b) => (
     distance(path[0], b) -
     distance(path[0], a)